 Not easy to find, you need to rent a car or bike.

 The caves are one of the most impressing caves you will ever see in your life.
 They are one of the deepest caves in Europe about 150 meters deep.
-Don't forget to bring a long sleeved shirt or sweater with you.
-You need to take a day, or at least half a day, to go to Anti-Paros to visit the caves.
+Don't forget to bring a long sleeved shirt or sweater with you, it is chilly down there.

-It's nice to combine this with an evening in the main village of Anti-Paros.
-Nice bars, restaurants and shopping street were no cars are allowed.
+Its also nice to go for an evening to the main village of Anti-Paros.
+Nice bars, restaurants and a shopping street were no cars are allowed.
 In half an hour you can walk to the other side of the island / village where you can enjoy the sunset with a nice drink.

 Thanassos is called a 'horse whisperer' and treats his animals realy well.
-If you want to go horseriding it is necessary to make an apointment the day before.
-For more information click on above link.
+If you want to go horse riding it is necessary to make an appointment the day before.
+For more information click on the button bellow:

 The old port at the other side of the island, where most of the night life is happening.
 A lot of bars and restaurants.
-Prices in general are higher then in Parikia.
-There is a small port inside, don't miss it...... and an old pirates fort.
-You can eat nice fish there, just caught by the local fisherman.
+Prices in general are higher then in Parikia, the Greekn yet set is coming here for summer.
+There is a beautiful old small port, don't miss it...... and an old pirates fort.
+You can have a nice cocktail or eat fresh fish there, just caught by the local fisherman.

 A different village, with different people, in the middle of the island, in the mountains.
 Quiet, no cars/bikes in the old centre.
 Nice to have a walk through and combine it with lunch/dinner.

 Here people from all over the world get together for kitesurfing.
 50 weeks a year with wind.
 Also the world championships kitesurfing take place on this beach.

 If you know kitesurfing already, probably you have heard of this place and you should definitely go.
 If you don't know how to do kitesurfing, you can learn it here.